 Subtype Sub-Directory

 EditProc edit

 EditIncld edit

 BatchProc batch

 BatchIncld batch

+Subtype Sub-Directory

 RptProc rpt

 RptIncld rpt

 When you create a new PCODE object in a module, Roundtable constructs part of the path to the object based on the Product Module assignment.
-It then constructs the rest of the path based on the subtype you assigned to the object.
-For example, if you created a new data entry program called order.p for the AR Product Module and assigned it a subtype of EditProc, Roundtable performs the following logic to decide what directory to put it in:
+It then constructs the rest of the path based on the Subtype you assigned to the object.
+For example, if you created a new data entry program called order.p for the AR Product Module and assigned it a Subtype of EditProc, Roundtable performs the following logic to decide what directory to put it in:

 - 1. Given the assignment of the AR Product Module, Roundtable finds the AR Workspace Module. - 2.
-The directory associated with the AR Product Module is "ar", so Roundtable adds this to the workspace root path to create "/abc_system/ar". - 3.
-Roundtable finds the subtype EditProc and adds its associated directory, "edit", to the directory path to create "/abc_system/ar/edit".
+The directory associated with the AR Product Module is "ar", so Roundtable adds this to the Workspace root path to create "/abc_system/ar". - 3.
+Roundtable finds the Subtype EditProc and adds its associated directory, "edit", to the directory path to create "/abc_system/ar/edit".

 Using Subtypes in this manner can be useful when it is necessary to map an existing configuration hierarchy.
 However, you should avoid this style of configuration hierarchy because it leads to duplication in the Subtypes.
-In the example above, there might be no difference between the EditProc and BatchProc subtype specifications except for their associated subdirectories.
+In the example above, there might be no difference between the EditProc and BatchProc Subtype specifications except for their associated subdirectories.

-For more detailed information on Subtypes, see the "Subtypes" section in this chapter.
+For more detailed information on Subtypes, see Section 3.10, "Subtypes" [3-20].

-3.8 Products
+3.8.
+Products